 Every year that you trade commodities, you will have to claim any profits you make on your income tax return and pay the applicable taxes.
-Do not despair; it should be a painless process once you know the forms you need to use.
+Do not despair; it should be a painless process once you know which forms you need to use.

 Taxes on Commodity Trading

-Let’s presume you traded futures all year and you estimate you made a $5,000 profit for the year.
-To make certain, you wait to receive your 1099-B Form from your broker.
-This is probably titled - 1099-B Proceeds from Broker and Barter Exchange Transactions.
+Assume that you traded futures all year, and estimate that you netted a $5,000 profit for the year.
+To make certain, you wait to receive your 1099-B form from your broker.
+This is probably titled 1099-B Proceeds from Broker and Barter Exchange Transactions.
 It will list your profits and losses for the year.

 Now, you have to calculate the capital gains.
 Commodities have a slightly more preferential tax treatment than stocks.
-With commodities, 60% of the gains are treated as long-term capital gains and 40% are treated as short-term capital gains.
-It does not matter the amount of time you held the contracts, this is how they are taxed.
-With stocks, anything held less than 12 months is considered short-term capital gains and taxed at whatever rate is appropriate for your tax bracket.
-Long-term capital gains are capped at 15%, which is much more favorable to those with higher incomes.
+With commodities, 60% of the gains are treated as long-term capital gains and 40% are treated as short-term capital gains, regardless of how long you held the contracts.

-There are some more in-depth issues that pertain filing taxes for commodity trading, but I will just give you a quick overview.
-The above information for taxes on commodities should cover most people who do not strictly trade for a living.
+There are a few more in-depth issues that pertain filing taxes for commodity trading, but the above information for taxes on commodities should cover most people who do not strictly trade for a living.

 Trader Tax Status

 There are some favorable issues for those who can claim trader tax status.
 To qualify for trader tax status, you must be a full-time trader whose work is considered a business.
 If you trade via a stock app a few hours a day, it's likely that the IRS will consider you an investor and not a trader.

-With a trader tax status, you can claim your losses and “business” expenses as ordinary losses and they can be deducted directly from your income.
+With a trader tax status, you can claim your losses and any business expenses as ordinary losses and they can be deducted directly from your income.
 Also, the losses are not subject to the maximum of $3,000 in capital losses.
-Another great advantage is that if you made a lot of money trading in the previous year and lost a lot in the following year, you can go back and amend the previous year by deducting those huge losses.

 Always keep in mind that tax policy can change on the Federal and local level.
 Therefore, it is always wise to consult a tax professional who is a CPA to assist you in preparing and filing returns to make sure that you are in full compliance with the law while taking advantage of all benefits allowed under the tax code.